OpenClinica/OpenClinica/README.md

 To request a feature please submit a ticket on [Jira](https://jira.openclinica.com/) or start a discussion on the [OpenClinica Forum](http://forums.openclinica.com).

-## Building from Source/ How to work with the source code

-...

 ## License

 [GNU LGPL license](https://www.openclinica.com/gnu-lgpl-open-source-license)